sdennett55/dev_blog/posts/create-a-blazing-fast-blog-from-your-own-static-build-system.md

     └── blogPostTemplate.html
 ```

 Now let's create another top-level directory called `public`.
-This is where we will build our html files to, as well as serve any fonts and images from.
+This is where we will build our HTML files to, as well as serve any fonts and images from.

 Using git, let's create a `package.json` file in our project directory with `yarn init -y`.

 Now let's install some dev dependencies that we'll need for our build system: `yarn add [each-dep-below] --dev`.

 - `live-server` will watch our files for changes and refresh the localhost page.
-- `front-matter` will allow us to add information to each Markdown file that we can read and build into our html files, including `title`, `description`, and `publishedDate`
+- `front-matter` will allow us to add information to each Markdown file that we can read and build into our HTML files, including `title`, `description`, and `publishedDate`
-- `showdown` allows us to convert markdown to HTML
+- `showdown` allows us to convert Markdown to HTML
 - `showdown-highlight` allows us to style code blocks
 - `nodemon` will be used to watch our Markdown files for changes so it can automatically run the build script.
 - `prettier` for consistent code formatting (optional)